f-str/RemoveLinkTracking/README.md

 # Running the tests

 Depending on the task, you can run `yarn test`, `yarn debug`, `yarn test:watch` or `yarn test:debug`

+# Found another tracking parameter which is not considered by the addon?

+Feel free to open an issue or make a pull request.

 # License